 A note on links to your own blog…

 If it’s relevant to the topic you’re writing about, you’re welcome to link back to your blog within the post.
 Keep in mind that this relevancy is very important.

 Please do not include a call to action to visit your blog or check out a product or service you’re offering within your post.
-We can’t accept posts that contain calls to action.
+We can’t accept posts that contain such calls-to-action.

 If we feel your post includes too many links back to your own blog, we may remove them, or reject the post.
 A high-quality, helpful post will get people checking out who you are more effectively than will lots of links back to your blog.